Does Medicaid Cover Dental Care?

 State adult dental programs generally fall into one of three categories, ranging from near-nothing to something close to commercial dental insurance.

-Prior authorization usually required.
-Cleanings may be limited to twice a year.
+- Broader services but capped — typically $1,800–$2,500/year; a single crown can exhaust it.
+Prior authorization usually required; cleanings may be limited to twice a year.

 Waiver programs can also carve out dental in ways that don't appear in standard benefit tables.
 Indiana's HIP Basic program — which operates under a Section 1115 waiver — does not cover dental services at all, even though some other Indiana Medicaid populations receive them.
 Checking your specific enrollment category matters.